pelectron/static_gui_library/readme.md

 # Static Gui Library

 Welcome to this repository.
-It contains the source code for sgl, the static gui library for character based displays.
-This is still a work in progress, documentation and testing is not complete yet, as well as some feature missing or being buggy.
+It contains the source code for sgl, the static gui library for alphanumeric displays.
+This is still a work in progress, documentation and testing is not complete yet, as well as some features missing or being buggy.

 ## About